 Adverse economic conditions in our markets that negatively impact the demand for office space, such as high unemployment, may result in lower occupancy and rental rates for our portfolio, which would adversely affect our results of operations.
 Our operating results depend heavily on successfully leasing and operating the office space in our portfolio.
-Economic growth and employment levels in our core markets are and will continue to be important factors in predicting our future operating results.
+Economic growth and office employment levels in our core markets are important factors, among others, in predicting our future operating results.

-Key components affecting our rental and other revenues include average occupancy, rental rates, cost recovery income, new developments placed in service, acquisitions and dispositions.
+The key components affecting our rental and other revenues are average occupancy, rental rates, cost recovery income, new developments placed in service, acquisitions and dispositions.
 Average occupancy generally increases during times of improving economic growth, as our ability to lease space outpaces vacancies that occur upon the expirations of existing leases.
-Average occupancy generally declines during times of slower economic growth and decreasing office employment because new vacancies tend to outpace our ability to lease space.
+Average occupancy generally declines during times of slower or negative economic growth, when new vacancies tend to outpace our ability to lease space.
 In addition, the timing of changes in occupancy levels tends to lag the timing of changes in overall economic activity and employment levels.
 For additional information regarding our average occupancy and rental rate trends over the past five years, see "Item 2.
 Properties."
 Lower rental revenues that result from lower average occupancy or lower rental rates with respect to our same property portfolio will adversely affect our results of operations unless offset by the impact of any newly acquired or developed properties or lower variable operating expenses, general and administrative expenses and/or interest expense.